 - Click it, and then click the Uninstall

-- If the UAC (User Account Control) windows pops up, click the Yes option to allow the uninstaller to run.
+- When the UAC (User Account Control) windows pops up, click the Yes option to allow the uninstaller to run.

 - Follow the instructions in the cFosSpeed Uninstall Wizard to uninstall the app.